Amendments of Bangladesh Constitution and Their Impacts

 - Fifthly, in the preamble the words, ‘historic struggle for national liberation’ were replaced by words ‘historic war for national independence.’
-Thus the spirit of the struggle which continued for long 24 years against Pakistani colonialism and exploitation, the growth and role of political parties and political leaderships, the role of cultural workers, intellectuals, teachers,students and professional groups and that of common people were undermined, ignored and concealed.
-The army factor in the 1973 liberation struggle was only brought into prominence though the war, in most cases, was fought by the common people.1
+Thus the spirit of the struggle which continued for long 24 years against Pakistani colonialism and exploitation, the growth and role of political parties and political leadership, the role of cultural workers, intellectuals, teachers,students and professional groups and that of common people were undermined, ignored and concealed.
+The army factor in the 1973 liberation struggle was only brought into prominence through the war, in most cases, was fought by the common people.

 Nature of the Governmental System after the 5th Amendment:

-Except the ratification clause in the 4th Schedule the 7th Amendment amended only one article and it was Article 96 where the age of the Supreme Court judges was increased from 62 to 65 years.
+Except for the ratification clause in the 4th Schedule, the 7th Amendment amended only one article and it was Article 96 where the age of the Supreme Court judges was increased from 62 to 65 years.

 The Constitution (Eighth Amendment) Act was adopted by the Fourth Parliament on 7th June, 1988.
 It introduced the following changes in the Constitution :

 - 1. The word ‘Bengali’ was replaced by the word ‘Bangla’ in.
 Article 3 of the Constitution.